• Home

 What to Know Before You Start

-Plan to cook the bacon first so it has time to cool and crumble while you’re handling the crust and eggs.
-You can bake the bacon the night before if you want to make this even faster in the morning — just store the crumbles in a small airtight container in the fridge.
+If you plan to do some prep work, consider cooking and crumbling the bacon first so it has time to cool while you do the crust and eggs.
+For an even quicker morning, you could bake the bacon the night before and just put the crumbles in a small airtight container in the fridge.
+Having the bacon done and waiting will significantly speed up how long it takes to put together the whole pizza.

 Ingredients